-We advise you take lots of photos of your baby.
-Some may be for sharing, others just for yourself.
-We suggest photos of your baby both undressed and dressed, and close ups of your baby's face, hands and feet.
-If your baby has visible abnormalities, consider including these in some photos - they can often answer questions that arise later.
+We advise you to take lots of photos of your baby.
+Some can be for sharing, others for yourself.
+We suggest some photos of just your baby (undressed and dressed) and close-ups of the baby's face, hands and feet.
+If your baby has visible abnormalities, then include these in some photos - these can often answer questions that arise later.
 Have photos taken of you holding your baby.
-Maybe you would like some photos of other whānau/family members with your baby.
-In some locations professional photographers will come into the hospital and take photos for you free of charge.
+Maybe you would like some photos of other family members with your baby.
+There may be a Sands member or hospital service available to take photos for you.
 Ask hospital staff about this.
-You may not want to see the photos right now, but they can become important tangible memories in the future.
+You may not want to see the photos right now, but it is very important to have photos taken because after your baby has gone, they are often the only tangible memory.